-- Shepard mentions talking to a psychologist named Doyle Resch.
-Dr. Resch is from Bruce Has A Problem, where he's a psychologist working at Arkham Asylum and is better known as "Doc Ironballs."
+- Shout-Out: Shepard mentions talking to a psychologist named Doyle Resch.
+Dr. Resch is from Bruce Has a Problem, where he's a psychologist working at Arkham Asylum and is better known as "Doc Ironballs."

 - Title Drop: "Every turning point in [Shepard's] life has involved two things doctor.
 Blood and fire."